EwenG/replique.el/README.md

 Including `%s` will splice the `:target-path` into this value.

-Clojurescript can only be evaluated in the browser.
+Clojurescript can be evaluated in the browser or in a [Nashorn](http://www.oracle.com/technetwork/articles/java/jf14-nashorn-2126515.html) environment.
 Others javascript environments are not currently supported.

 There are two kinds of workflows when using a browser REPL.
 The first one is when you want to evaluate Clojurescript code but don't want to bother with the setup of an HTTP server.
 The second one is when you already use an HTTP server and want to transparently use a Clojurescript REPL to develop a web application.
 The two worflows are covered below.